frankTheTank72/signum-miner/README.md

 # Clone the repository
 git clone https://github.com/signum-network/signum-miner
 cd signum-miner
+# Or run the automated setup which installs requirements and builds
+python3 setup.py

 # decide on features to run/build:
 simd: support for SSE2, AVX, AVX2 and AVX512F (x86_cpu)